mocfv/tfMeetApp/README.md

 ## The Team

-- Teacher: Mr. Joel Bundt, Esquire III
+- Teacher: Mr. Joel Bundt - Math and Computer Science